joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 Maybe you remember that I mentioned three personas in this long and painful story.

-To reiterate, I’m really focused on the platform engineering story here.
-How you adopt features, for what reasons, and how that improves your internal processes.

-If you can ask yourself, “How does maturing my API gateway help you build an amazing platform for my team?” then you’re on the right track.

-Junior engineers might use this as roadmap of what to learn next, or API gateway providers might want to see where they stack up and what features to build next.
+In this talk, I'm hoping to leave you wanting two things depending on who you
+are:

+If you're using an API gateway and you fit one of these personas, I want you to feel like you can self-assess the maturity of how you've adopted what's available in your API gateway and where you can find the most ROI next.

+As a builder of an API gateway—I know you're out there—you can think about the user journey and ergonomics of how your product could better lead them down your API gateway path.

+And, either way, I'd love for this to start up a much larger conversation around contribution.

 -->